nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

    DiGraph with 6 nodes and 8 edges

-We may convert a static graph to a :class:`~networkx_temporal.graph.TemporalGraph` object using the :func:`~networkx_temporal.transform.from_static` function:
+We may convert a static graph to a :class:`~networkx_temporal.classes.TemporalGraph` object using the :func:`~networkx_temporal.transform.from_static` function:

 .. code-block:: python